ccollicutt/swiftacular/README.md

 ## Notes

 * I know that Vagrant can automatically start Ansible playbooks on the creation of a vm, but I prefer to run the playbook manually
-* LXC is likely a better fit than Virtualbox given all the vms are the same OS and we don't need to boot any vms withing vms inception style
+* LXC is likely a better fit than Virtualbox given all the vms are the same OS and we don't need to boot any vms within vms inception style
 * Starting the vms is a bit slow I believe because of the extra networks